kkdt/ansible-role-vagrant-system/README.md

-# Ansile Role: vagrant
+# Ansile Role: vagrant-system

-> Configures a server for Vagrant.
+> Configures a system for Vagrant.

 ## Requirements